SCOPE OF THIS CHAPTER

 6. Protection and Action to be taken by Agencies

-All professionals should follow the Referrals Procedure process as well as this section.
+All professionals should follow the Referrals Procedure process.

 Where there is strong suspicion that a young person is concealing or denying the pregnancy then it is necessary to share this information, irrespective of whether consent to disclose can be obtained or has been given.
 In these circumstances the welfare of the unborn child will override the mother's right to confidentiality.
 A referral should be made to Children's Social Care about the unborn child.
 If the woman is aged less than 18 years then consideration will be given to whether she is a Child in Need.
 If she is less than 16 years then a criminal offence may have been committed and needs to be investigated.

 The reasons will not be known until an assessment has been carried out.
-If there is a denial of pregnancy, consideration must be given, at the earliest opportunity, to refer the young person to CAMHS.
+If there is a denial of pregnancy, consideration must be given, at the earliest opportunity, to refer the girl/woman to mental health services.

 Midwives and midwifery services: